The Bankrate promise

 Best cheap home insurance companies in St. Louis

-USAA, Allstate and State Farm offer the cheapest homeowners insurance rates in St. Louis, according to data pulled from Quadrant Information Services.
-To determine the carriers to feature, we first reviewed average quoted premiums, obtained from Quadrant Information Services, for the largest home insurance carriers in the St. Louis area.
-After analyzing the premiums to find the cheapest companies, we also reviewed available coverages and discounts, policy features and third-party rankings.
+USAA, Allstate and Travelers offer the cheapest homeowners insurance rates in St. Louis, according to data pulled from Quadrant Information Services.
+To determine which carriers to feature, we first reviewed average quoted premiums, obtained from Quadrant Information Services, for the largest home insurance carriers in the St. Louis area.
+After analyzing the premiums to find the cheapest companies, we also reviewed available coverages and discounts, policy features and third-party rankings like J.D.
+Power’s customer satisfaction score.
 We used all of this data to assign a Bankrate score, which is based on a five-point scale, and can help you identify and compare companies offering cheap rates.

 If you are shopping for homeowners insurance in St. Louis, consider getting a quote from these companies:

 |Home insurance company||Bankrate Score||Average annual premium for $250K dwelling coverage||J.D Power score|